fg6/YeastStrainsStudy/README.md

 # YeastStrainsStudy
-Scripts to download the PacBio, ONT and MiSeq datasets used in [reference-paper] and run the pipelines as described in the paper or simply download the final assemblies as generated by the authors.
+Scripts to download the PacBio, ONT and MiSeq datasets used in https://www.nature.com/articles/s41598-017-03996-z and run the pipelines as described in the paper or simply download the final assemblies as generated by the authors.